-The latest study of Baltimore’s problem-plagued water and sewer system reaches, among other things, this conclusion:
+The latest report on Baltimore’s problem-plagued water and sewer system reaches, among other things, this conclusion:

 There are too many consultants on the job.

-If that’s less-than-surprising to jaded government-watchers, consider findings in the report documenting just how much of this work is supervised, overseen and inspected by outside advisors (almost all of it) and how well government scrutinizes the costs (hardly at all), according to the new report:
+If that’s less-than-surprising to jaded government watchers, consider how much the region’s publicly owned and operated system is supervised, overseen and inspected by outside advisors (almost all of it) and how well government scrutinizes the costs (hardly at all), according to the new report:

 • Of the roughly $1.5 billion worth of new construction undertaken in recent years to modernize water infrastructure and end sewage overflows, 100% of the design work and 100% of estimating is done by outside companies and consultants.

-• Likewise, 90-100% of environmental services and 50% of construction inspections are done by outside companies and consultants, the study found.
+• Likewise, 90-100% of environmental services and 50% of construction inspections are done by outside companies and consultants.

-• “By choice,” the Baltimore County Department of Public Works does not determine appropriate consultant costs for professional services agreements – considered best practices by the American Water Works Association.
+• “By choice” the Baltimore County Department of Public Works does not determine appropriate consultant costs for professional services, as recommended by the American Water Works Association.

-• Baltimore City, meanwhile, delegates hiring authority to its DPW director, who can then ratify his decision as a member of the Board of Estimates.
+• Baltimore City, meanwhile, delegates the authority to hire consultants to the DPW director, who can then ratify his decision as a member of the Board of Estimates.

 That’s hardly the end of it.

-The error-prone UMAX billing system is monitored by a bevy of consultants flown in from Atlanta (they get their hotel, food and travel costs paid for by Baltimore ratepayers).
+The error-prone UMAX billing system is monitored by a bevy of consultants flown in from Atlanta, whose hotel, food and travel costs are paid for by Baltimore ratepayers.

 Total costs for these consultants since 2014: more than $26 million, according to Baltimore’s inspector general.

-The latest report comes from NewGen Strategies & Solutions of Dallas, Texas, in association with Peer Consultants, Cozen O’Connor Public Strategies and Momentum Management Consulting (“whose contributions were invaluable,” says the introductory page).
+The latest report comes from NewGen Strategies & Solutions in association with three other consultant groups – Peer Consultants, Cozen O’Connor Public Strategies and Momentum Management Consulting.

 In the wake of such piles of paper documenting a very high-cost, dysfunctional system (see chart below), what are the chief executives of Baltimore City and Baltimore County planning to do?